Firestark/project/docs/articles/Architecture.md

 Another downside of MVC as application architecture is the tendency to get large controllers.
 Controllers group different actions for one specific resource together.
 To illustrate: You could have a `TodoController`.
 That controller keeps all sorts of different actions about to-dos.
 Listing to-dos, creating to-dos, updating to-dos, viewing to-dos and deleting to-dos all are grouped together in this one controller.

 A third con of using MVC as application architecture is that models group business logic together with implementation logic to persist application state.
 Models usually communicate via an Object Relational Mapping (ORM) to a database or other persistence mechanism.
 Models are also the place to put business rules for that application state.
-With this setup your business rules are very tightly coupled to the technical persistence implementation which is the ORM.
+With this setup your business rules are very tightly coupled to the technical persistence implementation.

 A fourth downside of MVC as application architecture is that boundaries between models, views and controllers are not well enough defined.
 Controllers and views both want to call methods on the models.
 Because the models live so closely to the controllers and the view, it becomes very easy to write controller and view logic into the models, which clutter the business logic with even more technical code.
-It's difficult to keep the separation right.
+It's difficult to keep the separations between model, view and controller right.